-Operations is one of the most important functions in organizations besides the traditional business functions such as finance, marketing, and human resources.
+Operations Management is one of the most important functions in organizations besides the traditional business functions such as finance, marketing, and human resources.

 With the boom of e-commerce and advancements in manufacturing and production technology and processes, businesses require a new and improved form of operations management.
 This has led to the creation of several MBA programs focusing specifically on operations.
 In this article, we take a look at the top 10 best business schools for an MBA in operations management.